mit-cml/gen-ai-fall-2023.github.io/index.md

 | 01/19/2023    | K-12 generative AI literacy | Hands-on workshop to investigate existing creative AI curriculum in K-12 education
 | 01/24/2023    | Draft projects and proposals for creative AI literacy | Discuss project proposal and provide peer feedback: <br/>- Target age group <br/>- Learning goals <br/>- Tools used <br/>- Learning activities <br/>- Assessment
 | 01/26/2023    | Presentations for prepared AI literacy proposals | Class presentations

+## Resources and Links

+More to come soon!

 ## Contact
 If you have any questions regarding the seminar, please email one of us: